-Community College Completion Grant: The Community College Completion grant is a state financial aid program available for Cal Grant B or Cal Grant C recipients attending a California Community college to encourage accelerated completion of the student's educational goal by encouraging extended full time enrollment (15 units or more) per semester.
-Approximate yearly amount is \$1500.
-The program is funded by the State of California and administered by the State Chancellor's Office.
+Student Success Completion Grant: A state financial aid program available for Cal Grant B and C recipients attending a California Community College to encourage accelerated completion of the student's educational goal.
+Approximate yearly amount can be up to \$4,000.
+This program is funded by the State of California and administered by the State Chancellor's Office.